Many pieces commissioned by the McCormick family remain at the forest preserve today.

 This fountain of three life-sized leaping dolphins is by Italian sculptor Fioré de Henriquez, who worked with clay, stone and bronze.

 The first Europeans to settle on this land were farmers, and several structures from late-1800s farmsteads remain, including a gabled-roof-and-wing farmhouse, one of the last of its kind in DuPage County.
 A massive wood-planked German-style barn with cantilevered floors dates back to 1890, if not earlier, as do the remains of another barn’s fieldstone foundation.

-For decades, the property was the retreat of the McCormick family.
+For decades, though, the property was the retreat of the McCormick family.
 Chauncey and Marion McCormick acquired the initial 203 acres in 1920.
-Chauncey was the great-nephew of Cyrus McCormick, who invented the first commercially successful mechanical reaper and in 1851 cofounded the McCormick Reaper Works, which would merge with the Deering Harvester Company in 1906 to become the International Harvester Corporation.
+Chauncey was the great nephew of Cyrus McCormick, who invented the first commercially successful mechanical reaper and in 1851 co-founded the McCormick Reaper Works, which merged with the Deering Harvester Company in 1906 to become International Harvester Corporation.

-The couple built a number of stables and barns to accommodate their interest in horseback riding and their award-winning herd of Guernsey cows.
+To accommodate their interest in horseback riding, the couple built a colonial-style brick stable with stalls lined with wood and iron posts from England.
+To support their growing award-winning herd of Guernsey cows, they constructed a state-of-the-art dairy barn with roomy stalls and assorted outbuildings.
 For the better part of two decades, the buildings housed a dairy operation that was a benchmark for farmers throughout the Midwest.

 In the late 1950s, the property passed to the McCormicks’ son, Brooks, who managed the estate with his wife, Hope.
 They built the estate’s indoor arena, which not only accommodated their black-tie events but also later served as the St. James Riding School for the Handicapped, one of the McCormicks’ charitable interests.